mpanighetti/dnd5e-mote/docs/ch-5-character-options/species/pescan/index.md

 _**Depth Strider.**_ Adapted to the frigid ocean depths, you have Resistance to Cold damage.

+_**Water Dependency.**_ If you fail to immerse yourself in water for at least 1 hour during a day, you gain 1 Exhaustion level at the end of that day.

-_**Elemental Magic.**_ You know the _Elementalism_ cantrip.
+_**Water Magic.**_ You know the _Elementalism_ cantrip.
 When you reach character level 3, you learn the _Create or Destroy Water_ spell, and when you reach character level 5, you learn the _Sleet Storm_ spell.
 You always have these leveled spells prepared, you can cast them each once without a spell slot, and you regain the ability to cast them in this way when you finish a Long Rest.
-You can also cast each of these spells using any spell slots you have of the appropriate level.
+You can also use any spell slots you have to cast these spells.
 Constitution is your spellcasting ability for the spells you cast with this trait.

-_**Water Dependency.**_ If you fail to immerse yourself in water for at least 1 hour during a day, you gain 1 Exhaustion level at the end of that day.